|

 and Earth, Joy Luck Club, Philadelphia, Stand and Deliver, Smoke Signals…(must

 receive instructor approval if choosing a movie not on this list).
-Final

 Exam (10 points) -